 TLAC requirements establish two minimum standards, which were required to be met effective November 1, 2021: the risk-based TLAC ratio, which builds on the risk-based capital ratios described in the CAR guideline, and the TLAC leverage ratio, which builds on the leverage ratio described in OSFI's LR guideline.
 The risk-based TLAC ratio is defined as TLAC divided by Total risk-weighted assets (RWA) while the TLAC leverage ratio is defined as TLAC divided by the Leverage ratio exposure.
-OSFI requires systemically important banks to maintain a minimum TLAC ratio of 24% (inclusive of the domestic stability buffer (DSB) of 2.5%) and a TLAC leverage ratio of 6.75%.
+OSFI requires D-SIBs to maintain a minimum TLAC ratio of 24% (inclusive of the domestic stability buffer (DSB) of 2.5%) and a TLAC leverage ratio of 6.75%.
 On December 8, 2022, OSFI announced the DSB would further increase to 3% of RWA effective February 1, 2023.
-Thus, our TLAC ratio minimum requirement beginning Q2 2023 is 24.5%.
+Thus, our TLAC ratio minimum requirement beginning Q2 2023 is 24.5%, before considering the countercyclical capital buffer.
+The TLAC ratio minimum requirement will increase to 25% effective November 1, 2023 reflecting OSFI's additional 50 bps increase discussed in the Capital Framework section above, before considering the countercyclical capital buffer.
 Our TLAC leverage ratio minimum requirement beginning Q2 2023 is 7.25% reflecting the incorporation of the 50 bps leverage buffer discussed in the Leverage Framework section above.

 We began issuing TLAC eligible debt in Q4 2018 and our TLAC ratio is expected to increase through normal course refinancing of maturing debt.
-More details on our TLAC issuance is available in our Capital management section of our Q2 2023 Report to Shareholders.
+More details on our TLAC issuance is available in our Capital management section of our Q3 2023 Report to Shareholders.